 School Psychology Program Capstone Requirements

-M.Ed.: Comprehensive Exam.
-All students enrolled in the combined M.Ed./Ed.S. program in School Psychology must take and pass a written comprehensive exam in order to satisfy university master's degree requirements.
-Students matriculated in the Ed.S. program alone are exempt from having to take this written comprehensive exam.
-Comprehensive exams are usually offered from on the first Friday of November and the last Friday of April.
-Students taking the master’s comprehensive should have taken, or be currently enrolled in, SPY 601, SPY 602, SPY 603, SPY 604, SPY 607, COU 601, COU 608, COU 614, COU 632, COU 653, and two additional classes.
-Students may sign up to take the exam via the departmental administrative assistant.
-Students’ exams are coded by number and read anonymously by a panel of faculty.
-If a student does not pass the comprehensive exam on the first attempt, it is possible to retake all or part of the exam at the next scheduled exam period.
-Faculty may request to meet with a student for an oral explanation of a written answer that is deficient.
+MEd Capstone: Comprehensive Exam.
+All students enrolled in the School Psychology program at the MEd level must take and pass a written comprehensive exam in order to satisfy university master's degree requirements.
+Students who enter the program at the EdS level are exempt from having to take the written exam.
+Comprehensive exams are usually offered on the first Friday of November and the third Friday of April.
+Students taking the master’s comprehensive should have taken or be currently enrolled in SPY 601, 602, 603, 604, 607, 653, COUNSL 601, 614, 632, 653, and two additional courses from the program of study for a total of 36 credits.
+Students may sign up with the departmental administrative assistant to take the exam.
+Student exams are coded by number and scored anonymously by the program faculty.
+Students who do not pass the comprehensive exam on the first attempt must retake portions of the exam found to be deficient.

 EdS Capstone 1: Praxis II Exam in School Psychology.
 A passing score on the Praxis II School Psychologist Examination (Praxis II) is required for:

 - National certification by the National Association of School Psychologists (NASP) as a Nationally Certified School Psychologist,

 - Professional licensure in school psychology by the Massachusetts Department of Elementary and Secondary Education, and

 - Licensure as an Educational Psychologist by the State Board of Examiners in Mental Health and Allied Professionals.